-- L4.1 An ability to identify the primary characteristics of Politics and International Relations as scholarly disciplines, informed by key theories and political concepts, in the context of cognate disciplines (KU) - L4.2 Competence in identifying and distinguishing a variety of approaches to the study of Politics and International
+- L4.1 The ability to identify the primary characteristics of Politics as a scholarly discipline, informed by key theories and political concepts, in the context of cognate disciplines (KU) - L4.2 Competence in identifying and distinguishing a variety of approaches to the study of Politics, which may conflict with one another (KU) - L4.3 The ability to evaluate the role of historical, structural, cultural and ideational dimensions of political processes, in theory and in practice (KU) - L4.4 An awareness of a relationship between political ideas and political agency and behaviour (KU) - L4.5 An awareness of different territorial and geostrategic locations of political agency, and of their interactions ( KU) - L4.6 Awareness of the importance of information literacy and library skills for studying and researching at university.

-Relations, which may conflict with one another (KU)
+(PPP)

-- L4.3 The ability to evaluate the role of historical, structural, cultural and ideational dimensions of domestic and international political processes, in theory and in practice (KU) - L4.4 An awareness of a relationship between political ideas and political agency and behaviour, both in domestic and international fora (KU) - L4.5 An awareness of different territorial and geostrategic locations of political agency, and of their interactions (KU) - L4.6 Awareness of the importance of information literacy and library skills for studying and researching at university (PPP) - L4.7 An ability to take responsibility for their studies and professional development, especially as it relates to personal development planning (PDP) within a digitally networked world.
-(PPP) - L4.8 A successful transition to the demands and expectations of university-level study.
-(PPP) - L4.9 The ability to develop and sustain well-justified arguments through a range of media including writing, public speaking, and visual presentations.
-(GA)
+- L4.7 An ability to take responsibility for their studies and professional development, especially as it relates to personal development planning (PDP) within a digitally networked world.
+(PPP) - L4.8 A successful transition to the demands and expectations of university-level study. ( PPP ) - L4.9 The ability to develop and sustain well-justified arguments through a range of media including writing, public speaking, and visual presentations (GA)